RCSLT placement expansion and innovation campaign

 - The RCSLT’s practice-based learning guidance 2021 provides significant guidance to help support those providing placements.

 RCSLT encourages all members to get involved in this campaign which runs throughout March 2021.

 You can do so by following @RCSLT on Twitter and using #FutureofSLT and #AHPpracticelearning to join the conversation.

 The RCSLT hosted a webinar on the importance of placements on 26 March 2021.
-A recording of this webinar will be available soon.

 The panel of expert presenters included Jo Sandiford, the lead author of the practice-based learning guidance, an SLT working in independent practice and a newly-qualified practitioner.